AllwineDesigns/stl_cmd/README.md

 ### stl_count

-    stl_count <input file>
+    stl_count [ <input file> ]

 Prints the number of triangles in the provided binary STL file.
+If no input file is provided, data is read from stdin.

 ### stl_bbox